KubaBubaB/BartenVendor/README.md

   A) COMING SOON ???(Im planning on adding some very basic bartender guide maybe some dictionary etc.)

-There is a lot of room to exploit the nulls returned in dialogs - it will be fixed, but I want to finish main functionalitites first.
+There is a lot of room to exploit the nulls returned in dialogs - working on it right now :)
-Created using only Swing - it is basic app, maybe in the far future i will update the interface to something more modern
+Created using only Swing - it is basic library, maybe in the far future i will update the interface to something more modern